-Ms Fabre has experience working in pharmaceutical companies.
-Since her Master in Life Sciences Law, she has worked for more than three years for several companies both for local affiliates and parent companies.
+Ms Fabre has significant experience working in pharmaceutical companies.
+Since her Master's in Life Sciences Law, she has worked for more than three years for several companies, both for local affiliates and parent companies.
 She was seconded for 18 months part-time to a pharmaceutical company specialising in rare diseases, and a further three months for another pharmaceutical company.
-She worked on a wide range of regulatory topics (such as observational, ATU and post-ATU studies, service providers, consultancy and pay for performance agreements and pricing topics).
+During that time she advised on a wide range of day-to-day regulatory topics (such as observational, ATU and post-ATU studies, contractual relationships with service providers, consultancy and pay for performance agreements and pricing and reimbursement topics).